haddocking/haddock3/docs/CNS.md

 # CNS Installation

+The computational engine for most of HADDOCK3's modules is the [Crystallography and NMR System (CNS)](http://cns-online.org/v1.3/).
+Once you have [cloned the HADDOCK3 repository](INSTALL.md), please follow these instructions to compile a CNS executable that can be used to run HADDOCK.

 ## 1 Download CNS

-Downloading [CNS (Crystallography and NMR System)](http://cns-online.org/v1.3/) requires a license, which academic users can [request for free](http://cns-online.org/cns_request/).
+Downloading CNS requires a license, which academic users can [request for free](http://cns-online.org/cns_request/).
 You will be sent a password for the download via e-mail.
 Using the link provided in the same e-mail, download CNS ("Source installer (compilation required on your system)") to the directory in which you want to install it (for example `software`).
 Navigate to this directory, then uncompress and extract the archive:

 ```bash